techidaily/site-win11-tips/source/_posts/cutting-through-the-haze-9-tips-for-crystal-clear-pc-monitors.md

  If you don’t see any restore points available in the System Restore utility, then resetting Windows 11 is your last resort.
 Ensure that you back up all your data or use the in-place upgrade to keep all your files intact.

- You can check out how to do both of these in our guide on[how to factory reset Windows or use System Restore](https://www.makeuseof.com/tag/system-restore-factory-reset-work-windows-10/) .
+ You can check out how to do both of these in our guide on [how to factory reset Windows or use System Restore](https://www.makeuseof.com/tag/system-restore-factory-reset-work-windows-10/) .

 ## A Blurry Windows 11 Blur Issue, Fixed